If you're running a business, it's important to make sure that your email is protected. One way to do this is to set up DMARC for your domain.

 DMARC is a security protocol that adds an extra layer of security to email by verifying that the sender is who they say they are and that the message has not been tampered with in transit.

-In this article, we will show you how to set up DMARC in Google Workspace.
+In this article, we will show you how to add a DMARC record in Google Workspace.
 We’ll also provide some troubleshooting tips if you experience any issues.

 Let's get started!